 Yes, they can.
 The community can not discriminate against families with kids or discourage families from continuing to reside in a 55+ community.
 However, it does not make sense.
 There are other communities more suitable for kids, and they will thank you for the decision to move to an environment with younger people.

-Can your Kids at least visit you?
+Can your Kids visit you?

 Of course, but read the covenants and by-laws carefully.
 The HOA can implement restrictions as well.
-Usually, your teenage grandkids can not party on their own in your unit.
+Usually, your teenage grandkids can not party independently in your unit.
 The time frame of a "visit" may be shorter than expected.
 Monthlong stays may not be accepted as a visit, and you may not be permitted to let your college kid stay in the unit while you are back in your summer residence up north.

 While living in a 55+ community, you deal with a unique set of rules.
 But those rules don't come as a surprise.
 Before buying a unit in a community for older persons, study all the rules and regulations carefully.
 If you can't agree with those rules, stay out and look for a non-55 community.
 If you decide to reside in one of those communities, you may have a wonderful time.
 No motorbikes are firing up early in the morning, no parties, and no loud music.
 What about that?